Pydrex/udm-utilities/dns-common/README.md

 1. Configure this CNI plugin.
 1. Create the `podman` network
 1. Configure the IPs, IP links and routing tables.
-1. Install the DNS resolver of your choice.
+1. Optional: install the DNS resolver of your choice.
-1. Optional: install `unbound`to become fully independent from your ISP or big tech DNS resolvers.
+1. Optional: install `unbound` to become fully independent from your ISP or big tech DNS resolvers.

 ## Creating a Corporate VLAN without DHCP

-Follow the instructions from [Step 1](https://github.com/boostchicken-dev/udm-utilities/wiki/Run-a-Wireguard-VPN-server-on-UDM-Pro#step-1-create-dedicated-corporate-without-dhcp-for-the-vpn).
+Follow the instructions from the `wireguard`-Wiki, [Step 1](https://github.com/boostchicken-dev/udm-utilities/wiki/Run-a-Wireguard-VPN-server-on-UDM-Pro#step-1-create-dedicated-corporate-without-dhcp-for-the-vpn) only.
 For this example, we use VLAN 5 (instead of 240).

-All `macvlan`IP addresses will live in this Corporate VLAN.
+All `macvlan` IP addresses will live in this Corporate VLAN.

 ## CNI plugin installation